grantholle/api-resource-detection/readme.md

 User::resource($users);
 ```

+This will automatically look for a `UserCollection` or `UserCollectionResource` resource class.
+If none is found it will default to calling the `collection()` function on the standard resource class.

 If your application has a different namespace other than the default resource namespace, you can tell it to use a different namespace for your resources.

 In a service provider,